seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 npm run build
 ```

+Once your build is successful, you should stage and commit all your changes to git.

 ## Reef Report

+[Work in progress past this point]

 You will be creating a report that measures how much a sketch overlaps with reef extent polygons.